The Ultimate Guide to Printing QR Codes

 1- Generate your QR code

-Generate your QR code with a QR code generator like XXX.
-Add the required information and download the QR code in vector format (SVG/EPS) for large prints or PNG for smaller ones.
+Generate your QR code with a QR code generator like Mobiqode.
+Add the required information and download the QR code in vector format (SVG) for large prints or PNG for smaller ones.

 2- Prepare your printing document